 Step – 3) Confluence Settings

-I assume that all the settings properly configured.
-Now, click Confluence app on Cloudron page.
+I assume that all the settings are properly configured.
+Now, click the Confluence app on the Cloudron page.

 A setup page welcomes us.
 Follow the steps below:

 Select Product Installation.
 If you need Confluence Questions or Confluence Team Calendars, please also select them.
 Click Next.

 Press Get an evaluation license link and get the license for Confluence Server.
 Click Next.

 If you have a database choose My own database.
 Otherwise, you can use the built-in database as a temporary solution.
 Click Next.

 Wait until the database settings are done.
 Then, create an empty site.